d13co/docs.voi.green/src/how-it-works.md

 The rate of dVOI to VOI will start at 1:1 before any consensus rewards are distributed to the dVOI escrow account, and then dVOI will appreciate with each rewards disbursement.

-The mechanism of minting is only way dVOI enters circulation.
+The mechanism of minting is the only way dVOI enters circulation.
 No dVOI is allocated to "the team", or any other such back-handed nonsense.

 Minting and burning dVOI does not incur any fees.
 The protocol takes a percentage fee from the distributed rewards.